Ques.76. What is the difference between regression and retesting?

 Ques.83.
 What is requirement traceability matrix(RTM)?

 Ans.
 In software testing, a traceability matrix is a table that relates the high level requirements with either detailed requirements, test plans or test cases.
 RTM helps in ensuring 100% test coverage.

 Ques.84.
 What is pilot testing?

 Ans.
 Pilot testing is a testing carried out as a trial by limited number of users to evaluate the system and provide their feedback before the complete deployment is carried out.

 Ques.85.
 What is backend testing?

 Ans.
-Backend testing is a type of testing that invloves testing the backend of the system which comprises of testing the databases and the APIs in the application.
+Backend testing is a type of testing that involves testing the backend of the system which comprises of testing the databases and the APIs in the application.

 Ques.86.
 What are some advantages of automation testing?